AbdelOuery/restaurant-reservation-microservices/README.md

 #### Flyway

-For database versioning and schema migrations, I chose Flyway over Liquibase because it provides a simple and friendly way to manage database schema changes in a small microservice architecture, with minimal configuration, migrations get executed automatically on service startup ensuring the database schema is always up to date.
+For database versioning and schema migrations, I chose Flyway over Liquibase because it provides a simple and friendly way to manage database changes in a small microservice architecture, also, we won't be needing the unnecessary complexity that Liquidbase provides to this small application.

 #### TestContainers